Domocao Alonto: Martial law

-Constitutional Conventions
+Constitutional conventions

 Alonto represented Lanao del Sur during the 1971 Constitutional Convention.

-Alonto then served as Assistant Floor Leader for the 1987 Constitutional Commission.
+Alonto then served as Assistant Floor Leader for the 1986 Constitutional Commission.
 He proposed the addition of the Autonomous Region in Muslim Mindanao (ARMM) in the 1987 Constitution of the Philippines.

-In both conventions, he advocated for the accommodation of the Muslim-Filipinos in the larger nation-building program of the national government.
+In both conventions, he advocated for the accommodation of the Muslim Filipinos in the larger nation-building program of the national government.
 While he believed in the argument of the Moro secessionist movements that there are legitimate injustices committed against the Muslims, he favored the exhaustion of all the available legitimate means to resolve the conflict.
 He championed meaningful autonomy for Muslim Mindanao and Sulu as a remedy to resolving the Mindanao problem.

 Death and legacy

-Dr. Domocao Alonto died on December 11, 2002, in his home in Marawi City after a brief bout with cancer.
+Alonto died on December 11, 2002, in his home in Marawi City after a brief bout with cancer.

 Alonto is known for his contributions to the spread and development of Islamic thought in the Philippines.
 He founded the Mindanao Islamic University which provides education for both Muslims and Christians.
 He also founded the Mindanao Mosque and Islamic Center in Marawi City, the largest of its kind in the Philippines, and the Rajah Solaiman Mosque (Masjid Solaymaniah) located in Binangonan, Rizal.

 He was a founding member of the Makkah-based World Muslim League, the Executive Council of the World Islamic Congress and the Central Council of the International Organization of Islamic Universities, and other Islamic organization based in the Philippines.
 He is the only Filipino to receive the King Faisal Foundation Award for Service to Islam.

-It was his advocacy for Muslim recognition that inspired activists to form the Moro National Liberation Front (MNLF) and later on the Moro Islamic Liberation Front (MILF).
+It was his advocacy for Muslim recognition that inspired activists to form the MNLF and later on the MILF.

-In 2005, Alonto was included in “100 great Muslim Leaders of the 20th Century”, published by the Institute of Objective Studies in New Delhi, India.
+In 2005, Alonto was included in "100 great Muslim Leaders of the 20th Century", published by the Institute of Objective Studies in New Delhi, India.

 Descendants

-His son, Adnan Villaluna Alonto, is presently the Ambassador to Saudi Arabia under the administration of President Rodrigo Duterte.
+His son, Adnan Villaluna Alonto, became Ambassador to Saudi Arabia under the administration of President Rodrigo Duterte.
 His daughter, Bedjoria Soraya Alonto Adiong was elected as Governor of Lanao del Sur in 2016.
 His son, Ahmad Engracia Alonto Jr., served as the President of Mindanao State University from 1987 to 1992.
 Both his grandson, Ansaruddin Alonto Adiong and Yasser Alonto Balindong are serving as incumbent members of the House of Representatives, representing the 1st and 2nd district of Lanao del Sur, respectively.
-The incumbent Governor of Lanao del Sur, Mamintal Adiong Jr., and BTA Member of Parliament Ziaur-Rahman Alonto Adiong are also his grandsons.
+The incumbent Governor of Lanao del Sur, Mamintal Adiong Jr., and Bangsamoro Transition Authority Member of Parliament Ziaur-Rahman Alonto Adiong are also his grandsons.